wwagner33/brainbox/app/repository/shapes/circuit/hardware/raspi/GPIOWrite.md

 Any of the GPIO pins can be designated (in software) as an input or output pin and used for a wide range of purposes.

-It is possible to control GPIO pins using Brainbox as shown below.
+It is possible to `write` to the  GPIO pins using Brainbox as shown below.
 Of course it is necessary that brainbox is started on a Raspberry Pi in order to access the GPIOS pins.
 After that you can connect to brainbox with your browser as usual and access the pins.